Healthy Eating at Work

 - Wrap up your leftovers.
 Get creative to give last night's dinner a lunch makeover.
 For example, stuff leftover chili in a pita with some veggies and avocado slices.

-- Pack soup.
+- Pack a broth-based soup with tons of veggies.
 Soup is filling and generally low in calories.
 In fact, if you eat soup before digging into your main lunch course, studies show you’re likely to eat 20 percent fewer calories.

 - Focus on cost-saving foods.
 In general, packing a lunch will save you money compared to eating out every day.